mmastrac/rust-ctor/README.md

 The `#[ctor]` macro makes use of linker sections to ensure that a function is run at startup time.

-The above example translates into the following Rust code (approximately):
+The macro translates a marked function to the following Rust code (approximately):

 ```rust
     #[used]